merce-fra/Reliable-VFL-in-5G-Core-NW-Arch/README.md

     for partition in partitions_test:
         partition.drop(columns=[y_label], inplace=True, errors="ignore")

-    # Verify if y_label is still present
+    # Verification for if y_label is removed
     remaining_columns = [
         i for i, partition in enumerate(partitions) if y_label in partition.columns ] + [